 Justice being taken away, then, what are kingdoms but great robberies?
 For what are robberies themselves, but little kingdoms?
 The band itself is made of of men; it is ruled by the authority of a prince, it is knit together by the pact of confederacy; the booty is divided by the law agreed upon.
 If, by the admittance of abandoned men, this evil increases to such a degree that it hold places, fixes abodes, takes possession of cities, and subdues peoples, it assumes more plainly the name of a kingdom, because the reality is now manifestly conferred on it, not by the removal of covetousness, but by the addition of impunity.3

 Augustine is equating the robber band with the robber state, while Tebbit is looking at a settled society in which the question of “who rules” has already been decided.
 But what about the actual inflection point between the robber band and the established state?
 What about guerrilla movements?
 What about urban street gangs?
 What about civil war?
 What about conquest?
 What about an army marching across Europe?
-What exactly is the difference between and army and a government?
+What exactly is the difference between an army and a government?
 It’s important to understand this, because every state that we know of was founded by force, or was descended from a state founded by force.

 In The Federalist Papers three revolutionaries, Alexander Hamilton, James Madison, and John Jay, writing as “Publius,” argued frankly the case for more force in the government of the independent United States.
 The experience of confederation since the approval of the Articles of Confederation in late 1777 argued clearly, Publius wrote, for a more powerful federal government with more powers of compulsion over the member states in the federated United States of America.

 It is commonplace today to sneer at this kind of state as a night-watchman and compare it unfavorably to the luxuriant growth of the modern, caring state.
-But its virtue is best appreciated when compared against the robber states conjured up by St. Augustine, where power is not used merely for the spare and limited functions of the Tebbit state but for a grand project of power.
+But its virtue is best appreciated when compared against the robber states imagined by St. Augustine, where power is not used merely for the spare and limited functions of the Tebbit state but for a grand project of power.
 The 20th Century has seen many great power states grow from nothing, but perhaps none matches the model of St. Augustine more exactly than the state built by Mao Zedong out of the ruins of the Chinese Qing Dynasty.

 The red state regarded its population as a source of four main assets: money, food, labour and soldiers, first for war, and ultimately to conquer China.4